ABI-Software/software-development-guidelines/README.md

 of README file, either reStructuredText or markdown is fine.
-Just keep that consistent to the project and/or the language/framework that is being used (e.g. Python always use reStructuredText for best results, as historically PyPI only support that).
+Just keep that consistent to the project and/or the language/framework that is being used (e.g. Python always use reStructuredText for best results, as historically PyPi only supports that).

 ### During prototyping

 Things may come up and then brought down fast, so the following sections that has many formalities may not directly apply.
-However, given that prototype projects often end up on production somehow, the methodologies that were neglected will typically rear their ugly ends, so following as much of the following is highly recommended.
+However, given that prototype projects often end up in production somehow, the methodologies that were neglected will typically rear their ugly heads, so following as much of the following is highly recommended.

 ### Commits and branches